-WPAFB's Public Affairs Office can enhance the base's communityfacing communication channels to keep the community apprised on WPAFB actions and federal guidance for the management and mitigation of the PFAS compounds.
-Examples include creating easily accessible web pages, providing up-to-date media releases, and organizing public meetings in which steps to mitigate PFAS compounds in the region are discussed.
+WPAFB's Public Affairs Office can enhance the base's communityfacing communication channels to keep the community apprised of WPAFB actions and federal guidance for managing and mitigating the PFAS compounds.
+Examples include creating easily accessible web pages, providing up-to-date media releases, and organizing public meetings to discuss steps to mitigate PFAS compounds in the region.

-The EPA is undertaking a review and will release a determination of the Comprehensive Environmental Response, Compensation, and Liability Act.
+The U.S. EPA is undertaking a review and will release a determination of the Comprehensive Environmental Response, Compensation, and Liability Act.
 The determination will likely influence the Air Force's steps in the restoration and mitigation of hazardous chemicals.